Two Dozen Proud Boys Were Overwhelmed By Hundreds Of Protesters

 “This is completely surreal.
 Fascists are trying to take taxis, but the drivers keep leaving whenever they realize what’s happening.”

-Gwen Snyder, another protester said that the police told the crowd to stop warning the drivers.
+Gwen Snyder, another protester, said that the police told the crowd to stop warning the drivers.

 “A cop threatened to cite us all if we keep telling drivers that their fares are Nazis.”